 - Have been present in the U.S. on June 15, 2012, and every day since August 15, 2012.

 - Be at least 15 years old.
 (There are some exceptions, which we can explain.)

 - Have graduated or completed high school, have earned a general education development (GED) certificate, be an honorably discharged veteran or be in school on the date that you submit your deferred action application.

 Despite having no official legal status in the U.S., applicants approved for deferred action may be issued identification cards and driver's licenses under state policies.

 As with all immigration rules, there are complexities to DACA that we can explain to you in person.
 Deferred action happens at the discretion of the Department of Homeland Security (DHS), and is granted on a case-by-case basis.
 If you are turned down, there is no appeals process therefore, it is important to do it right the first time.

-Salinas Law Firm, is experienced in the deferred action process, and has already succeeded with many applicants.
-If you wish to learn more about deferred action, contact Houston, Texas, deferred action lawyer Alberto Salinas of Salinas Law Firm, at 713.518.1711 or send us an email using this form.
+Salinas Law Firm is experienced in the deferred action process and has already succeeded with many applicants.
+If you wish to learn more about deferred action, contact Houston, Texas, DACA lawyer Alberto Salinas of Salinas Law Firm, at 713.518.1711 or send us an email using this form.

 Beware of Scams!

 It is recommended that individuals be wary of fraudulent legal advisors (known as "notarios") when applying for deferred action.
 Notarios have no legal background (they are not lawyers) and cannot legally practice law or represent you.
 An immigrant's case can be delayed by notarios acting in bad faith, resulting in penalties and even deportation.